manishekhawat/device-type-capture/CONTRIBUTING.md

   - Please post any relevant code samples, preferably a standalone script that reproduces your issue.
 Do **not** describe your issue in prose. **Show your code.**
   - If the bug involves an error, please post the stack trace.
-  - Please post the version of @techbana that you're using.
+  - Please post the version of @techbana/device-type-capture that you're using.
-  - Please write bug reports in JavaScript (ES5, ES6, etc) that runs in Node.js and browser, **not** CoffeeScript, TypeScript, JSX, etc.
+  - Please write bug reports in JavaScript (ES5, ES6, etc) / TypeScript that runs in Node.js and browser, **not** CoffeeScript, JSX, etc.

 ### Requesting new features